Art

 The Studio Art Department offers courses leading to a Bachelor of Arts degree in Studio Art, a Bachelor of Fine Arts degree in Studio Art, and minors in Studio Art, and in Architecture and Design Studies.

-There are two studio art degree options: the Bachelor of Arts, and the Bachelor of Fine Arts.
-The B.A. encourages a broad based education across the curriculum and the B.F.A. is more focused within studio art.
-The latter requires departmental admittance into the program.
+There are two studio art degree programs: the Bachelor of Arts, and the Bachelor of Fine Arts.
+The latter is a more focused degree that requires departmental approval for admittance into the program.

 Studio Art Goals: